Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 In addition, their marketing and branding team communicates with users via both physical and digital methods and knew that they needed to create a seamless experience across all their channels.

 By automating journeys and campaigns they were able to better engage users and reduce drop-offs.
 Automated segmentation allowed them to engage with specific user groups.
-And WhatsApp campaigns let them connect with users in a friendly, interactive manner.
+And WhatsApp marketing campaigns let them connect with users in a friendly, interactive manner.

 As a result of their efforts to incorporate analytics, segmentation, and funnels, they doubled CTRs for their push notifications.